A Message from Phil Dawes, Edushift Lead and Founder

 From time to time we all find ourselves immersed in systems that, for many reasons, don’t work for us.
 It could be the slow or ineffective transaction that you are trying to navigate through an on-line platform that doesn’t work as it should.
 Or perhaps you find yourself in an unnecessarily long lineup due to a poorly organized service setup.
 The point is, our day-to-day lives are impacted by systems.
 Systems are necessary.
 Good systems effectively connect the necessary actions to achieve something of value for the user and the system itself.

-The digital world we live in now is changing our expectations for service delivery systems.
+The digital world we live in now has changed our expectations for service delivery systems.
 We want, and increasingly expect, more personalized services.
 The technology and information at our fingertips can inform and deliver what we want and need as individuals.
 We can connect with anyone or anything, anytime.

 It is not surprising, therefore, that we are seeing an increase in the demand for personalized educational services.
 The term “personalized learning”, which rarely existed ten years ago, is now at the forefront of educational improvement efforts everywhere.
 Unfortunately, a critical aspect of this important discussion seems to be missing; that is, our educational systems were not designed to provide personalized service.

-Our educational systems are designed from an industrial era perspective.
-The system is organized to group students by age.
+Our educational systems currently operate from an industrial era perspective.
+Students are grouped by age.
 Curriculum is packed together as isolated courses.
 Students pass or fail based upon the amount of correct information they have retained as transferred by the teacher.
-In contrast, learning systems are designed to support teachers and student as partners of the learning process.
+In contrast, personalized learning systems are designed to support teachers and student as partners of the learning process.
 Through this system structure, the student is empowered to assume greater ownership of the learning process that works for them.
-The need and capacity to restructure our educational systems to learning systems is directly related to technological advancements.

 Industrial era service delivery is founded upon information flow and resource allocation strategies that transfer from the district, to schools, to classrooms, to students.
 In comparison, meeting the need for personalized educational services requires service delivery that promotes a direct connection between the student and the classroom, school and district level systems.
 But integral to this service delivery change is an understanding and ongoing application of information from the student perspective.
 That is what Edushift is about.